Don't let the possession of your books become a substitute for the reading of them.

 THE CRIMINAL LAW CASEBOOK

 The WBH casebook contains 106 major (principal) cases.
 It also contains a condensed "Executive Summary" at the end of each chapter that summarizes criminal law doctrine; also, a plethora of unanswered "Hypos" are sprinkled throughout the chapters.
 The casebook provides some guidance in understanding the common law of crimes and the MPC, but does not in itself provide you with a comprehensive, integrated, and well-ordered doctrinal body of cohesive law.
 It's not an everything-you-ever-wanted-to-know about the law or crimes casebook.
 Instead, it focuses on the purposes of criminal law, the requirement of a voluntary act, mens rea, causation, complicity, attempt, conspiracy, homicide, assault & battery, rape & sexual assault, theft crimes, justification defenses, excuses, and sentencing.
 The cases provide you with factual stories (narratives) coupled with application of law to the elements of the crime and to legal issues raised by the defense.
 Reading cases helps you understand how real life crime stories present issues for resolution by resort to laws.
 But to get a comprehensive doctrinal toehold, you'll need to study a good hornbook.
 For that purpose, we will use the 2015 7th edition of Dressler's Understanding Criminal Law, (UCL) hornbook (see below).
 Along with common law, we will also study two codes (see History) - the Model Penal Code (contained in the appendix of the casebook) and the Texas Penal Code (available online).
 A copy of the Model Penal Code (MPC) can be found on pp. 779-855 of the casebook.
 Directions for accessing the MPC online through the school's library page are also at the bottom on this page.
 The MPC reflects the collective best-mind effort of a group of law professors, judges, practicing lawyers, psychiatrists, and correctional administrators to write a model.
 A model code, unlike a uniform code, can be adopted in part; a uniform code is designed to be adopted en toto in order to create uniformity among the adopters.
 The MPC was assembled by the American Law Institute (ALI) in the middle of the last century.
 In 1962, the ALI published the MPC in an approved official draft.
 It has been described as the most ambitious, and most influential, attempt to work out the principles of American criminal law in a systematic way.
 The MPC has been the starting point for many states, about 40, that have revised their penal codes over the past several decades.
 In 1973, Texas completely revised and drastically improved its Penal Code, relying greatly on the MPC.
 The result was the Texas Penal Code of 1974.
 Extensive revisions to the TPC were also made in 1993.
 Despite persistent patchwork tinkering by the politicians (primarily Texas legislators with little or no knowledge of criminal law) in Austin, our capital city, Texas still has one of the best penal codes in the United States.
 This is due primarily to the influence of the MPC and the intelligence of the group of lawyers and judges (not legislators) who drafted a Proposed Texas Penal Code in 1973.
 [Note: Thus far, California and the federal law have resisted the MPC influence.]
 During the crimes and defenses course, we'll be referencing certain key portions of the MPC, e.g., actus reus, mens rea, intoxication, mistake, causation, inchoate offenses, liability for conduct (complicity) of another, necessity, self-defense, force in law enforcement, consent to force, duress, entrapment, insanity, diminished capacity, and provocation.
 All of these MPC concepts are covered by the UCL hornbook.[Here's a paper on whether it's time for a Model Penal Code redux (1).
 It may give you some useful insight.]
 We will use the online version of the Texas Penal Code (TPC).
 During the course, we'll look at key portions of the Texas Penal Code on many occasions.
 The TPC is important to us because it contains the substantive law of crimes and defenses for our State and, also, because if we didn't, we would leave you mistakenly believing that the answers to most basic definitional issues in criminal law are to be found in the myriad of appellate cases and the common law of crimes.
 If you go down to the local criminal courthouse and start citing the common law, you'll be laughed out of court.
 The truth is that the state Penal Code is the fountainhead of the Texas law of crimes and defenses.
 The bird's eye picture of crimes in any state always begins with that state's Penal Code.
 The appellate court opinions in casebooks typically attempt to make sense of the code when disputes, e.g., the scope of the merger limitation on the FM rule, as to its meaning and application occur.
 In most criminal cases, there won't be any significant question concerning the validity and application of the substantive law defining crimes and defenses, the subject of our study.This code, like most of the others in Texas, changes every two years when the Texas Legislature meets.
-The 84th Legislature passed the 2015-2017 Texas Penal Code, effective September of 2015.
-(TPC) We will use the online version of that code posted by our state government.
+The 85th Legislature passed the 2017-2019 Texas Penal Code, effective September of 2017.
+(TPC) We will use the online 84th session version of the TPC posted by our state government.
 Some Texas law enforcement organizations and defense lawyers post penal statutes on their web sites.
 When consulting these unofficial web sites, be cautious that the statutes they present aren't out of date.
 For more about the TPC see the History page.
 [Note: The Texas Penal Code has been adjudged by several premier criminal law scholars as one of the five best in the country.
 See Robinson et al., The Five Worst (and Five Best) American Criminal Codes, 95 Nw.
 U. L. Rev. 1 (2000)]

 OTHER HELPFUL CRIMINAL LAW BOOKS